 Retirees may find having an AARP membership a helpful way to get auto, life and home insurance.
 Although not an insurance company itself, the American Association of Retired Persons, known commonly as AARP, provides several services for people over the age of 50 and connects them with partner companies for insurance products.

 AARP members who want to find low-cost insurance policies may benefit from working with AARP.

 AARP car insurance

-If you’re over 50 and shopping for car insurance, AARP’s insurance offerings through The Hartford may offer you some special perks.
+If you’re over 50 and shopping for car insurance, AARP’s auto insurance offerings through The Hartford may provide special perks.
 Depending on your state, you may have access to The Hartford’s RecoverCare program, which can help pay for services you can’t do yourself if you are injured in an accident.
 The Hartford also has a large array of discounts to help you lower your car insurance bill.

 Coverage is available in all 50 states and Washington, D.C., but specific options can vary by location.
 While The Hartford offers standard auto insurance, it doesn’t offer much in the way of unique coverage to help them stand out.
 Instead, AARP membership perks represent some of its most impactful selling points.
 Customers interested in building a robust auto policy may want to consider other top car insurance companies.